Menstruate and be pregnant, too?

 Since the outcome(s) is unknown, bleeding and pregnancy are to be taken seriously.
 If a woman is spotting and knows she is pregnant, she's recommended to immediately see a health care provider to make sure that she is okay.

 If a woman is concerned about a possible pregnancy because of unprotected intercourse, an improper use of a condom, or missed pills, then she can take advantage of emergency contraception (EC) within 72 hours of the unprotected sex.
 For more information, visit the Emergency Contraception website.
 If it's after 72 hours and she hasn't taken emergency contraception, then she may take a home pregnancy test seven to ten days after unprotected intercourse.
-Columbia students can access a variety of pregnancy resources at Primary Care Medical Services by calling x4-2284 or by using Open Communicator to make an appointment.
+If someone suspects they are pregnant they can find a variety of pregnancy resources at their primary care provider's office.
 Please read Signs of early pregnancy and abortion info for additional information.